Techniques for Managing Managers

 |Within this area, make sure the manager…||What you might discuss:||What you might do:|

-…is guiding her staff, not doing all the work herself.
-Make sure she’s not rushing when delegating; she should take the time to discuss expectations up front and guide staff to succeed by staying engaged and holding them accountable for their results.
+…is guiding their staff, not doing all the work.
+Make sure they’re not rushing when delegating; they should take the time to discuss expectations up front and guide staff to succeed by staying engaged and holding them accountable for their results.

-…is writing goals so each staffer is aligned on how to measure success in their job.
-In particular she should make sure goals are clear, measurable, outcome-focused and relatively few in number.
-She should check progress to create accountability and ensure goals are effectively driving their work.
+…is writing goals so each staff person is aligned on how to measure success in their job.
+In particular, they should make sure goals are clear, measurable, outcome-focused and relatively few in number.
+They should check progress to create accountability and ensure goals are effectively driving their work.

-…holds regular one-on-one check-ins with each staffer.
-In particular, make sure she’s not getting stuck only on the challenges of the moment.
-She should think ahead about what’s most important to discuss and make sure she’s spending time on the big picture.
+…holds regular one-on-one check-ins with each staff person.
+In particular, make sure they’re not getting stuck only on the challenges of the moment.
+They should think ahead about what’s most important to discuss and make sure they’re spending time on the big picture.

-…puts the time and effort into building a high quality, diverse pool of candidates.
-She should develop exercises that test for the must-have qualities she’s looking for to make sure she’s finding the best of the best.
+…puts the time and effort into building a high-quality, diverse pool of candidates.
+They should develop exercises that test for the must-have qualities they’re looking for to make sure they’re finding the best of the best.

 |Discuss the plan for building the candidates pool.
 Ask, “What kind of mass marketing and headhunting will you do?”
 Review what worked and what didn’t from a previous plan.||Screen a set of candidates together.
 Ask, “Which of these would you pick to advance?
 Why?
 What signaled they might have the must-haves we’re looking for?
 Who are you a no or maybe on?
 Why?”|

 …is giving timely and constructive feedback.
-Focus in particular on making sure she’s not soft-peddling the message of what needs improvement and the consequences if it doesn’t improve.
+Focus in particular on making sure they’re not soft-peddling the message of what needs improvement and the consequences if it doesn’t improve.

 |Equity and Inclusion:

 … builds and maintains a diverse team and creates a level playing field where each person is set up to succeed.
-She should be explicit about expectations, seek to understand and incorporate different viewpoints, and examine ways in which bias, identity and power might impact her management.
+They should be explicit about expectations, seek to understand and incorporate different viewpoints, and examine ways in which bias, identity, and power might impact their management.